No bike? No problem!

 Recycled and second-hand cycles

 Additionally, there are bicycle recycling schemes where people can donate their old, unused bicycles to cycling charities to be refurbished and sold at affordable prices.
-Cycle Saviours is a social enterprise in Great Linford which repairs and recycles old bikes.
+Cycle Saviours is a social enterprise in Stacy Bushes which repairs and recycles old bikes.

 There are lots of places to buy a bike in MK including large national outdoor stores and independent local bike shops.
 Prices will range from just a few pounds up to the tens of thousands; there’ll be something to suit every age, ability, budget and type of riding.
 Find your local shop on our interactive map.